Facebook revenue jumps as U.S. privacy penalty looms

-(Reuters) - Facebook Inc beat analysts’ estimates for quarterly revenue on Wednesday, aided by growth in its Instagram business and a surge in advertising spending by companies while also warning it could face up to $5 billion in losses related to an official U.S. privacy investigation.
+(Reuters) - Facebook Inc beat analysts’ estimates for quarterly revenue on Wednesday, aided by growth in its Instagram business and a surge in advertising sales, while also setting aside up to $5 billion to cover anticipated official U.S. privacy penalties.

+Shares of the company, which have surged almost 40 percent this year, were up nearly 5 percent in extended trading after it said ad sales jumped 26 percent to $14.91 billion in the first quarter, beating analysts’ average estimate of $14.77 billion.

-Monthly active users rose to 2.38 billion, beating estimates of 2.37 billion, according to IBES data from Refinitiv.
+Monthly active users rose 8 percent to 2.38 billion, beating estimates of 2.37 billion, according to IBES data from Refinitiv.

+Costs jumped 80.5 percent to $11.76 billion, as the company ramped up spending to improve content and security across its platforms.

+The company also raised the top end of its provision for losses related to Federal Trade Commission privacy concerns from $3 billion to between $3 billion and $5 billion.

 Total revenue rose 26 percent to $15.08 billion, beating analysts’ average estimate of $14.98 billion.